-At the end of the launching event, Dr. Saleemul Hug expressed that ICCCAD will work on the cocreation of knowledge with everyone to tackle climate change.
+At the end of the launching event, Dr. Saleemul Huq expressed that ICCCAD will work on the cocreation of knowledge with everyone to tackle climate change.
 He encouraged youth fellows to get engaged in further discussion.
-The leaders who are working at the level need grassroots to he identified and their capacity building needs to be ensured.
+The leaders who are working at the level need to grassroots identified their and capacity building needs to be ensured.
 He urged everyone to find concrete solutions to the problems and assured that ICCCAD will facilitate roundtable discussions and present the solution to government bodies in the future.